danielwatson6/hate-speech-project/README.md

 ## Workflow

+### YouTube data environment variable

+Ping @danielwatson6 for access to the YouTube corpus.
+Set up an environment variable `DATASETS=/path/to/youtube/data/dir` and name the directory with the CSV files `youtube_right`.

 ### Python

 Whenever working with python, run `source env/bin/activate` in the current terminal session.
 If new packages are installed, update the list of dependencies by running `pip freeze > requirements.txt`.